neuronsimulator/nrn/docs/python/programming/math/vector.rst

 .. method:: Vector.apply(hoc_func_name [, start, end])

-    Apply a hoc function to each of the elements in the vector.
+    Apply a HOC function to each of the elements in the vector.
-    The function can be any function that is accessible in oc.
+    The function can be any function that is accessible in HOC.
 It must take only one scalar argument and return a scalar.

-    Note that the function name must be in quotes and that the parentheses are omitted.
+    :param hoc_func_name: Name of HOC function to apply to each element.
+    :type hoc_func_name: str
+    :param start: Index of first element to apply the function to (default is 0).
+    :type start: int, optional but required if end is specified
+    :param end: Index of last element to apply the function to (default is the last element).
+    :type end: int, optional but required if start is specified
+    :return: The modified Vector.
+    :rtype: float

     **Example:**